TheBobTheBlob/chitin-shell/README.md

 file edit [file_name]
 ```

 Running the command above will show some information about the file, a preview of lines around the selected line, and an input.
-The currently selected line is showen using a exclamation mark `!`, and the user input is denoted using an angle bracket `>`.
+The currently selected line is shown using a exclamation mark `!`, and the user input is denoted using an angle bracket `>`.

 ```shell
 Editing line 1 of 3 in file "file.txt"